ga-wdi-boston/wdi_8_express_homework/README.md

 In the first phase of this project, you should create a Mongoose schema and model object according to this description, and some database seed data to verify that the schema and validation work.

+## Part 2: Add routes

+Using the contacts web app and the blog-articles web app that we have developed in class as models and references, define and implement the necessary routes, handlers, and other middleware to produce a complete REST API for managing a set of movies and reviews.

+At a minimum, this means five methods:
+* create a movie
+* retrieve all movies
+* retrieve a movie by ID
+* update a movie by ID
+* delete a movie by ID

+If you've picked up on the pattern this far, you can probably predict what I'm going to say here!
+Since the next step is to create an API to serve HTML, make sure you implement all these routes in the `/api` namespace.

+## Part 3: Add rendering (partially)

+Continue working on the movies app.
+Get the scaffolding and infrastructue in place, and try to get as far as we got in class.